VinothManivannan/attempt2-mirror/cmlpytools/tahini/gimli/README.md

 ## Getting Started [Linux]

-Gimli can be built from a debian docker container ... albeit newer than used by our CI pipelines.
+Gimli can be built from our latest fw-builder docker container.
+The complete toolchain is already there.
+You want to see the exact steps check `Dockerfile`.

+The guide below explains how to build Gimli using a clean demian:sid image.

 1. Open a `GIT`-aware shell, and type the following